AO-85/unity-fullscreen-game-view/README.md

 # Unity Fullscreen Game View

-> Open Unity's Game View in true fullscreen mode - topmost, taskbar hidden, single hotkey.
+> Open Unity Game View in true fullscreen mode topmost, taskbar hidden, single hotkey.
 Test your game exactly as it appears in a build, without leaving the editor.

 ![Demo](docs/demo.gif)

 ## Why?

-Unity's built-in "Maximize on Play" doesn't actually go fullscreen - the taskbar, window borders, and editor chrome stay visible.
+Unity built-in "Maximize on Play" doesn't actually go fullscreen the taskbar, window borders, and editor chrome stay visible.
 This tool fixes that with a single editor script.

 ## Features